manfredbjorlin/docker-integration/HelloWorld/README.md

 0. Add Secrets to keyvalt - see below

 ## Secrets in Keyvault
-All secrets in Keyvault should be called ServiceName__SecretName.
+All secrets in Keyvault should be called ServiceName--SecretName.
 ServiceName will be added automatically by the KeyVault service.

 Secrets needed: